 This analysis uses data from the 2014 Current Population Survey (CPS) Annual Social and Economic Supplement (ASEC).
 The CPS ASEC provides socioeconomic and demographic information for the United Sates population and specific subpopulations.
 Importantly, the CPS ASEC provides detailed data on families and households, which we use to determine income for ACA eligibility purposes (see below for more detail).
 Notably, with the 2014 ASEC, Census implemented a fundamental redesign of the health insurance coverage questions.
 This redesign aimed both to address longstanding issues with measurement of insurance coverage in the ASEC and to capture new coverage categories available under the ACA.
 The redesigned insurance questions lead to a lower estimate of the uninsured rate compared to the previous approach, addressing a longstanding issue of under-reporting of coverage in the ASEC.
 As a result of these changes, health coverage data for the 2014 release (reflecting coverage in calendar year 2013) are not comparable with estimates from previous years.

 Medicaid and Marketplaces have different rules about household composition and income for eligibility.
 For this analysis, we calculate household membership and income for both Medicaid and Marketplace premium tax credits for each person individually, using the rules for each program.
-For more detail on how we construct Medicaid and Marketplace households and count income, see the detailed technical Appendix A available here.
+For more detail on how we construct Medicaid and Marketplace households and count income, see the detailed technical Appendix A.

 Individuals in tax-filing units with access to an affordable offer of Employer-Sponsored Insurance are still potentially MAGI-eligible for Medicaid coverage, but are ineligible for advance premium tax credits in the Health Insurance Exchanges.
 Since CPS data do not directly indicate whether workers have access to ESI, we draw on the methods comparable to our imputation of authorization status.
-For more detail on the offer imputation used in this analysis, see the technical Appendix C available here.
-As of January 2014, Medicaid financial eligibility for most nonelderly adults is based on modified adjusted gross income (MAGI).
-To determine whether each individual is eligible for Medicaid, we use each state’s MAGI eligibility level that was effective as of July 2014.11 Some nonelderly adults with incomes above MAGI levels may be eligible for Medicaid through other pathways; however, we only assess eligibility through the MAGI pathway.12
+For more detail on the offer imputation used in this analysis, see the technical Appendix C. As of January 2014, Medicaid financial eligibility for most nonelderly adults is based on modified adjusted gross income (MAGI).
+To determine whether each individual is eligible for Medicaid, we use each state’s MAGI eligibility level that was effective as of July 2014, updated to reflect state decisions to expand Medicaid as of March 2015.11 Some nonelderly adults with incomes above MAGI levels may be eligible for Medicaid through other pathways; however, we only assess eligibility through the MAGI pathway.12

 An individual’s income is likely to fluctuate throughout the year, impacting his or her eligibility for Medicaid.
 Our estimates are based on annual income and thus represent a snapshot of the number of people in the coverage gap at a given point in time.
 Over the course of the year, a larger number of people are likely to move and out of the coverage gap as their income fluctuates.